lumen-notes/lumen/README.md

  - **🌱 Plant**

-   Write notes with [markdown](/docs/markdown-syntax.md) and store them as plain text files in a GitHub repository of your choice.
-You own your data.
-Forever.
+   Write notes in [markdown](/docs/markdown-syntax.md) files and store them in a GitHub repository of your choice.
+You own your data, forever.

  - **🌿 Grow**